- While Wisconsin has not opted to expand Medicaid under the ACA, there is no coverage gap in the state.

 Wisconsin Medicaid enrollment

-Just over 9 percent of Wisconsin residents were uninsured in 2013, and that fell to just 5.3 percent by 2016, according to U.S. Census data.
-By 2017, it had crept slightly higher, to 5.4 percent, and it grew again slightly in 2018, when 5.5 percent of the state’s population was uninsured.
-As of May 2020 — with job losses and the subsequent loss of employer-sponsored health insurance — Wisconsin’s uninsured rate was 10 percent.
+Just over 9% of Wisconsin residents were uninsured in 2013, and that fell to just 5.3% by 2016, according to U.S. Census data.
+By 2017, it had crept slightly higher, to 5.4%, and it grew again by 2019, when 5.7% of the state’s population was uninsured.
+As of May 2020 — with job losses and the subsequent loss of employer-sponsored health insurance — Wisconsin’s uninsured rate was 10%.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.